CHCAA-EDUX/NLP-AU/syllabus/classes/class4/class4.md

 *Hint*: Recall last weeks exercise

 ### Document frequency:
-Similarly you are required to have a function which calculates the document frequency:
+Similarly, you are required to have a function that calculates the document frequency:

 ```
-df(t) = occurrence of t in document
+df(t) = number of times t occur in a document
 ```

 The structure of the function could look something like this: